 - Once the SPS finalizes the agreement and receives the R&A, the agreement will be sent to the PI for review and approval, or signature when required.

-- After the PI signs-off on the agreement, the SPS will obtain signatures from an OSP authorized signing official.
+- After the PI signs-off on the agreement, the SPS will obtain signatures from an SPA authorized signing official.

 - The PI, DMO, and other appropriate personnel will be notified by email when the account has been established.